AgentD/squashfs-tools-ng/doc/architecture.md

 The `sqfs/predef.h` defines and typedefs a `sqfs_object_t` structure, which is at the bottom of the inheritance hierarchy.

-It contains two function pointers `delete` and `copy`.
+It contains two function pointers `destroy` and `copy`.
 The former destroys and frees the object itself, the later creates an exact copy of the object.
-The `copy` callbacks may be `NULL`, if creating copies is not applicable for a particular type of object.
+The `copy` callback may be `NULL`, if creating copies is not applicable for a particular type of object.

 For convenience, two inline helpers `sqfs_destroy` and `sqfs_copy` are provided